swyxio/amplify-vscode-snippets/README.md

 > :warning: this is unofficial and not formally maintained by the Amplify team!
 It is a personal project of some employees.

-> On the plus side, it's very simple. pls feel free to fork and customize your own!
+> On the plus side, it's very simple. pls feel free to fork and customize your own, or propose additions!
+I may not accept them based on personal preference.

 <details>
 <summary>